 Using Manipulatives to Teach Elementary Mathematics | Free Printables

-When you walk into a first-grade classroom, you expect to see little children counting objects, Using Manipulatives to Teach Elementary Mathematics , or drawing pictures to solve a math problem.
+When you walk into a first-grade classroom, you expect to see little children counting objects, Using Manipulatives to Teach Elementary Mathematics, or drawing pictures to solve a math problem.

 We encourage our little ones to explore math concepts using more than just a formula.
-In fact, if a first-grade teacher said she wasn’t going to let her children use any type of manipulative in math…we would be shocked.
+If a first-grade teacher said she wasn’t going to let her children use any type of manipulative in math…we would be shocked.
 We could come up with tons of reasons why she should.
 Why?
 Because we know that using manipulatives in math has been researched thoroughly and they help our kiddos.

-Using Manipulatives to Teach Elementary Mathematics allow children to develop a deeper understanding of abstract math ideas.
+Using Manipulatives to Teach Elementary Mathematics allows children to develop a deeper understanding of abstract math ideas.
 They provide a common language for students and teachers to communicate with.
-And Using Manipulatives to Teach Elementary Mathematics make math more interesting and engaging.
 And guess what?
 When math is more engaging, research shows mathematical ability increases.

-Unique Ideas Using Manipulatives in Maths
+Unique Ideas for Using Manipulatives in Maths

-Number lines, Cuisenaire rods, fraction strips, blocks or stacks, base ten blocks (also known as Dienes or multibase blocks), interlocking linking cubes (like Unifix), construction sets (like Polydron and Zometool), colored tiles or tangrams, pattern blocks, colored pencils, and colored paper are some examples of common manipulatives in math.
+Number lines, Cuisenaire rods, fraction strips, blocks or stacks, base ten blocks (also known as Dienes or multi-base blocks), interlocking linking cubes (like Unifix), construction sets (like Polydron and Zometool), colored tiles or tangrams, pattern blocks, colored pencils, and colored paper are some examples of common manipulatives in math.

 When students are engaged, they learn better, and using manipulatives in maths in the classroom makes it simple for kids to become excited.
 That’s why I come up with innovative ideas to teach math in the classroom using manipulatives.

-Dice Playing as Manipulatives
+Dice Playing with Manipulatives

 Who doesn’t like to roll dice?
 The style of play and the surprise make learning more enjoyable right away.